JustWhit3/osmanip/README.md

 - Progress spinner has been added to the `ProgressBar` class.
 - New features have been added to the progress bar: time-reamining info.
 - Added a [new map](https://github.com/JustWhit3/osmanip/blob/main/doc/Code%20structure.md#:~:text=25h%20%3A%20show%20cursor.-,tcsc,-Header%20file%3A%20osmanip) for the `feat` function to deal with clear screen / line commands.
+- Added a new [`print`](https://github.com/JustWhit3/osmanip/blob/main/doc/Code%20structure.md#:~:text=cursor%20is%20hidden.-,print,-Header%20file%20and) function inspired by the Python one.

 ## List of features